rodrigosnog/PythonReview/README.md

 # PythonReview

-make some code python only to review the language
+Simple code only to review some concepts about python